AVEVA/AVEVA-Samples/basic_samples/SDS/JavaScript/Angular/readme.rst

 The process consists of two steps.
 First, the Property Override must be created, then the stream must be updated.
 Note that the sample retrieves three data points before and after updating the stream to show that it has changed.
-See the `Sds documentation <https://cloud.osisoft.com/documentation>`__ for more information about Sds Property Overrides.
+See the `SDS documentation <https://ocs-docs.osisoft.com/Documentation/SequentialDataStore/Data_Store_and_SDS.html>`__ for more information about SDS Property Overrides.

 SdsStreamViews
 -------